Teriparatide

 Use with other medicines

 - You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
-This includes over the counter or herbal/naturopathic medicines.
+This includes over-the-counter or herbal/naturopathic medicines.
 You should also mention your treatment when you see other health professionals.

 - The risk of side effects from the low doses of aspirin used to prevent heart attack and strokes is not increased when taken with teriparatide.